Manager: Julia Sandiford Mitchell (head teacher)

 - Where charging is permissible it must be administered within the guidelines laid out by the Governors.

-- Charges cannot be applied until the Governing Body has drawn up a statement of policy on both charges and remissions.
+- Charges cannot be applied until the Governing Body has drawn up a statement of policy

 - When charges are made they must not include any element of subsidy for other pupils engaging in the same activity.

 Education During School Hours

 At Shawclough education that is organised during the school day (that is education that takes place wholly or mainly during the school pupil day) is and shall be free of charge.
 Further to that, no charge will be made for incidental materials or equipment or other items which the children need for educational purposes.

 The mid-day break is not regarded as part of the school day.

 The Act does allow some exceptions to the above of which the Governing Body may, from time to time, take advantage:

 - Transport provided by the school (see paragraph 16 of DfEE circular 2/89).